I'VE NEVER BEEN TO A HOUSE CONCERT BEFORE. EXACTLY WHAT DO YOU MEAN BY "HOUSE CONCERT?"

 Absolutely!
 We do have a sound system used at every show, even if we're indoors.
-Sometimes our performers bring their own or often we utilize a wonderful system provided by one of our neighbors (thanks, Tom!), but the music and song are always amplified to the extent that everyone can hear.
+Sometimes our performers bring their own or often we utilize a wonderful system provided by one of our neighbors (thanks, Tom!), but the performance is always amplified to the extent that everyone can hear.
 However we do NOT have the sound so loud that you'll need ear plugs!

 OKAY, THIS ALL SOUNDS A BIT TOO GOOD TO BE TRUE....
 WHAT'S THE CATCH?

 We do ask all of our attendees to donate to our performers, as that's how they earn their wages at each show.
 We have a suggested minimum donation amount of $15 for solo artists and $20 if we're presenting an act (or acts) with two or more people performing.
 That amount is PER PERSON, not per family.
 You're also welcome to donate more if you can afford to do so.
 We do make a "pitch" about this at each show in the opening announcements, but donations are gathered simply via a watering can placed out during the event and no one "hovers" while you put your donation in the can to make sure you've put in the minimum amount or more.
 We host professional touring musicians.
 They're high quality performers who make their living by doing live shows, so we hope you'll reward them accordingly but also as you are financially able.
 We don't want to discourage anyone from attending over the amount they are able to donate.
 Most of our performers also bring merchandise (compact discs, t-shirts, buttons, stickers, etc.) to sell at each show, so we recommend that you bring some extra cash for these items, but there is no obligation to buy anything.